- 4 Bedrooms

-Have the holiday of a lifetime staying in this elegant four-bedroom, four-bathroom home in the Sea Pines plantation!
-As you enter the unit you will be greeted by handsome travertine tile floor all through the main living areas.
-With flat-screen TVs ideal for movie nights, complimentary wireless internet, and delightfully finished bedrooms, you'll never want to leave!
+Have the holiday of a lifetime staying in this pretty four-bedroom, four-bathroom home in the Sea Pines Plantation!
+As you enter the unit, you will be greeted by chic travertine tile floor throughout the main living areas.
+With flatscreen TVs that are ideal for movie nights, complimentary wireless internet, and handsomely finished bedrooms, you'll never want to leave.
 The dazzling and open kitchen includes plenty of counter space and is entirely supplied with all of your preparing essentials.
 Throw a pool event outdoors with family and friends with the private five-foot deep pool that overlooks the handsome golf course!
 Cook delicious meals on the back outdoor space on the private grille while calming outdoors in the calming Hilton Head Island sunshine.

-Head up the first flight of stairs and you will find the first bedroom to your left with a queen bed and en suite bathroom.
-Make your way up the second flight of stairs and to the left you will arrive at the master bedroom with a king bed and sizable master bath complete with a generous tub, walk-in shower, and cavernous dual sink.
-The last two bedrooms are across the hall, one with a queen bed and one with bunk beds and a futon!
-These last bedrooms share a jack-and-jill bathroom.
-Up to 12 visitors will effortlessly spread out and find their own calm of bliss here!
+Head up the first flight of stairs and you'll find the first bedroom to your left with a queen bed and an en suite bathroom.
+Make your way up the second flight of stairs to find the master bedroom to the left with a king bed and a enormous master bathroom complete with a big tub, a walk-in shower, and a roomy dual sink.
+The last two bedrooms are across the hall, one with a queen bed and one with bunk beds and a futon.
+These two bedrooms share a Jack-and-Jill bathroom.
+Up to 12 visitors will effortlessly spread out and find their own piece of heaven here.

 What's close by:

-Just four and a half miles away from the beach, kick back and relax at the Sea Pines Beach club spend your swimming in the calming Atlantic Sea!
-Embark on a horseback riding experience at the Lawton stables just two and a half miles away, or spend the day exploring all the attractions that Harbour Town has to offer like Hilton Head Island's famed lighthouse, multiple stores and stores, and delicious eateries just four miles away.
+Just four and a half miles away from the beach, you can comfortably kick back and relax at the Sea Pines Beach Club and spend your days swimming in the calming Atlantic Sea.
+Embark on a horseback riding experience at the Lawton Stables two and a half miles away, or discover all the attractions that Harbour Town has to offer, including Hilton Head Island's famed lighthouse, multiple stores and stores, and great eateries just four miles away.